arielze/amix/README.md

 ###Configuration

-1. Add Newrelic application to your app.conf file
+1. Add Newrelic application to your config.exs file

  ```elixir
  [